 Kikoff Credit Account.
 Kikoff is a $5/month revolving line, not a true installment loan, but it functions as a credit-mix booster and reports to Equifax and Experian.
 Best as a low-risk add-on to a builder loan or a secured card.

 Local credit unions.
 Roughly 60% of U.S. credit unions offer some form of credit builder loan, often called a Share Secured Loan or Fresh Start loan.
+If you are weighing a builder loan against a secured credit card, the loan tends to win for adding installment history while the card wins for revolving history.
 Rates can be lower than fintech options.
 You usually need to be a member to qualify.

 Why traditional banks rarely offer them